All Episodes

 I believe my opponent has said that about her lieutenant governor nominee.

-And it's up to every person to make their own decision.
+And it is officers every person to make their own decision.

 I am running my race to serve Virginia, and that is what I intend to do.

-Uh we just want to clarify, you know, what you're saying is that as of now you still endorse Jay Jones as attorney general.
+We just want to clarify, you know, what you're saying is that as of now, you still endorse Jay Jones as Attorney General.

 I'm saying as of now, it's up to every voter to make their own individual decision.